Find Accommodation in South Africa

 • Does the travel respect local culture?

-It is not in South Africa alone that the term eco-tourism is used to describe ‘adventure’ or ‘nature’ trips that do not always meet the requirements of true eco-tourism.
+It is not in South Africa alone that the term this term is used to describe ‘adventure’ or ‘nature’ trips that do not always meet the requirements of true eco-tourism.
 There are only a handful of countries around the world with national eco-tourism certification programmes in place, and these include: Costa Rica, Australia, Kenya and Sweden.
-There are also attempts to create international eco-tourism accreditation programmes.
+There are also attempts to create international accreditation programmes.

 In South Africa there is not yet an official regulation of the term eco-tourism.
 SATSA (South African Tourism Services Association) tries to ‘provide high standards of tourism and focuses on accountability, integrity and quality control’, and awards like the local Imvelo Responsible Tourism Awards and the international Responsible Tourism Awards also influence many tourist destinations and tour package companies.
 Eco-tourism cannot be monitored as closely as it should be, until a formal procedure or framework exists.